-UNLK (Unlock)
+UNLK (Unlock) (Automatic Transmission Only)

-This screen displays only if DRIVER or ALL is selected for the AUTO UNLK feature.
+This screen displays only if your vehicle has an automatic transmission and DRIVER or ALL is selected for the AUTO UNLK feature.
 This feature determines when the automatic door unlocking will occur.
 When UNLK appears on the display, press and hold the reset button for at least one second to scroll through the available settings: